Closure of Silicon Valley Bank a blow to Seattle startup community

 “The immediate impact will be a short-term credit crunch where people are on unable to access credit for that,” he said.

-Calls to the Seattle branch of SVB, in the 901 Fifth building in downtown, went unanswered and there was no way to leave a message.
+Phone messages left for the Seattle branch of SVB, in the 901 Fifth building downtown, were not returned.

 California regulators closed SVB, the 16th largest bank in the U.S., after tech workers, venture capital-backed startups and other depositors began pulling funds from the bank amid rumors of insolvency that surfaced earlier in the week.